-Boston United striker Jake Wright jnr will serve a three-match suspension.
+In-form Boston United striker Jake Wright jnr facing suspension

 The news will come as a blow to the Pilgrims, with the attacker in top form, scoring six goals in his last six starts.

 Wright jnr was sent off for foul and abusive language towards referee Andrew Miller following Saturday's 4-3 FA Trophy defeat at Morpeth Town.